The following terms are specific to this document:

 creator: The user who creates protected content.

-endpoint: A network-specific address of a server process for remote procedure calls.
-The actual name of the endpoint depends on the RPC protocol sequence being used.
-For example, for the NCACN_IP_TCP RPC protocol sequence, an endpoint might be TCP port 1025.
+endpoint: A network-specific address of a remote procedure call (RPC) server process for remote procedure calls.
+The actual name and type of the endpoint depends on the RPC protocol sequence that is being used.
+For example, for RPC over TCP (RPC Protocol Sequence ncacn_ip_tcp), an endpoint might be TCP port 1025.
+For RPC over Server Message Block (RPC Protocol Sequence ncacn_np), an endpoint might be the name of a named pipe.
 For more information, see [C706].

 hardware ID (HID): A string usually derived from a fingerprint of an individual computer.
 The HID is an identifier for a computer.

 license: An XrML1.2 document that describes usage policy for protected content.

 Lightweight Directory Access Protocol (LDAP): The primary access protocol for Active Directory.
 Lightweight Directory Access Protocol (LDAP) is an industry-standard protocol, established by the Internet Engineering Task Force (IETF), which allows users to query and update information in a directory service (DS), as described in [MS-ADTS].
 The Lightweight Directory Access Protocol can be either version 2 [RFC1777] or version 3 [RFC3377].